-You have recently picked up some local smoked salmon, or perhaps you are in your kitchen right now preparing it to put on some freshly warmed bread, but your canine friend is ever close and hoping for a bite.
+You have recently picked up some local smoked salmon from a market or store, or perhaps you are in your kitchen right now preparing it to put on some freshly warmed bread, but your canine best friend is ever close and hoping for a quick bite.

-Well, you aren’t alone, and many other dog owners wonder the same question, and there are a few things you need to understand and consider.
+Well, you aren’t alone, and many other dog owners wonder the same question, but first, there are a few things you need to understand and consider.

 Can Dogs Eat Smoked Salmon?